 1. Kid’s Animated History Egypt

-This short, animated show is perfect for kids using BookShark Levels 1 or 6.
-It explains how Ancient Egyptians took advantage the Nile's flooding and also explains how Upper and Lower Egypt unified.
+This short, animated show is perfect for kids using BookShark Levels B or G. It explains how Ancient Egyptians took advantage the Nile's flooding and also explains how Upper and Lower Egypt unified.
 Your kids will learn fun facts about Egypt told in a simple, easy-to-understand way.

 2. The Great Mystery of the Pyramids of Egypt